 According to Wikipedia,

-The University of New Haven is a private university in West Haven, Connecticut, which borders the larger city of New Haven and Long Island Sound.
-Between its main campus in West Haven and its graduate school campus in Orange, Connecticut, the university grounds span approximately 122 acres of land.
-The university includes the College of Arts and Sciences, the Pompea College of Business, the Tagliatela College of Engineering, the Henry C. Lee College of Criminal Justice and Forensic Sciences, and the School of Health Sciences.
+The University of New Haven is a private university in West Haven, Connecticut.
+Between its main campus in West Haven and its graduate school campus in Orange, Connecticut, the university grounds cover about 122 acres of land.
+The university includes The Connecticut Institute of Technology, College of Arts and Sciences, the Pompea College of Business, the Tagliatela College of Engineering, the Henry C. Lee College of Criminal Justice and Forensic Sciences, and the School of Health Sciences.
+It is one of the few CAE-designated institutions in the country.
+The university is a member of the Northeast-10 Conference and its mascot is a charger, a medieval war horse.

 |Annual Applications||Acceptance||Graduation Rate||Median SAT Score||Median ACT Score|